-When Bluefield College graduate Amanda Parks completed her undergraduate degree from Bluefield College in art, she did not see teaching as one of her future endeavors.
-Now, Parks is working full-time as an art teacher in McDowell County, West Virginia, and acknowledges that Bluefield College helped prepare her for this new path.
+When Bluefield University graduate Amanda Parks completed her undergraduate degree from Bluefield University in art, she did not see teaching as one of her future endeavors.
+Now, Parks is working full-time as an art teacher in McDowell County, West Virginia, and acknowledges that Bluefield University helped prepare her for this new path.

 Even though teaching was not Parks’ first choice, she says teaching has always been there whether or not she realized it.
-In high school, Parks worked at a daycare and also started teaching community art classes through Bluefield College’s Fine Arts Community School (FACS) in 2001.
-She says she was initially drawn to BC’s small campus and its enrollment size during her high school years.
+In high school, Parks worked at a daycare and also started teaching community art classes through Bluefield University’s Fine Arts Community School (FACS) in 2001.
+She says she was initially drawn to BU’s small campus and its enrollment size during her high school years.

 When Parks first started teaching art at Southside K-8 in War, West Virginia, the program was only part-time.
 Due to this, Parks also taught art at Sandy River Middle School.
 “Last year, the program was brought back to a full-time position, and I am very excited to be teaching at Southside K-8 full-time again this year,” said Parks.
 She will teach art to grades 6-8 in addition to teaching specialized art classes and serving as the Spanish facilitator.
 This will allow students at Southside Intermediate to have the opportunity to take virtual Spanish in 7th and 8th grade.